rainfantry/telegram-osint/README.md

 # Telegram OSINT Scanner

-A Telegram threat intelligence tool that maps public malware infrastructure by hashtag and keyword.
-Finds channels and groups advertising RATs, stealers, crypters, and other offensive tooling.
-Runs four operational modes from a single menu.

-Built and tested live.
-Confirmed 175+ unique channels on first run.
+Telegram OSINT Scanner — a Telethon-based, read-only tool that scans public Telegram channels and groups for keywords and hashtags, classifies hits as broadcast channels or supergroups, and exports structured results and member lists to local files.
+Supports full/quick scans, channel recon and group scraping; for authorized threat intelligence use only—run with local API credentials on a throwaway account to avoid rate limits and OPSEC risk.

 <img width="1665" height="867" alt="image" src="https://github.com/user-attachments/assets/06a53bae-77a9-4cb6-bbb3-b78a3155940c" />

 ---